jerome-trc/viletech/spec/lith-spec.md

 ## Whitespace

-The following characters are considered whitespace and are insignificant to the VZScript syntax:
+The following characters are considered whitespace and are insignificant to the LithScript syntax:
 - ` ` (0x20)
 - `\n` (0x10)
 - `\r` (0x13)